haroutboujakjian/Vuesalize/documentation_src/README.md

 | `fill`       |                    |`String`   |  fill of the point                                      |
 | `stroke`     |                    | `String`  |  stroke of the point                                    |

-Here is an example below that the scatterplot above uses
+Here is a snippet of the data that the example scatterplot above uses

 ```json
 [